 Will I be assigned an instructor for the course?

 The course is self-study.
 This means that all of the material is on our website, and the burden is on the student to follow the Syllabus to learn the material.
 The benefit of this approach is that each student can learn at his or her own pace, and on his or her own schedule.
-Students can take as long as they want to complete the quiz to earn the Gem Investing Badge.
+Students can take as long as they want to complete the quiz to earn the Buying Gems for Profit Badge.

 Won’t the self-study model be difficult if I’m a beginner?